ceberda/cs50_final_project/README.md

     User:     user_good
     Password: pass_good

-This will give you a default sandbox with some transctions.
+This will give you a default sandbox with some transactions.
 It will login quickly, so it's a good one to start with.

 ### Custom user
     User:     user_custom
     Password: {}

-This will give you more interesting data, where the account data (inclucing the balances) vary between accounts and more transaction data is returned.
-It will take much longer for the data to be returned, so you'll need to watch the spinner and wait for the dashbord to load
+This will give you more interesting data, where the account data (including the balances) vary between accounts and more transaction data is returned.
+It will take much longer for the data to be returned, so you'll need to watch the spinner and wait for the dashboard to load.